 The VCAT Final Orders ruled that Dr Malcolm Hooper was of “good character”, “unyielding in his belief”, “relied on his text, his Holy Grail".

 The VCAT Final Orders ruled there were to be “no restrictions” to the “conditions” I have been treating or the “pressures” I have been using for the past 20+ years.

-However my chiropractic registration was ‘cancelled’ for 2 years even although the VCAT knew I had not been a traditional chiropractor for over 25 years.
+However Dr Hooper's chiropractic registration was ‘cancelled’ for 2 years even although the VCAT knew that he had not practised as a traditional chiropractor for over 25 years.

 The entire matter of LOKOMAT (Robotic Gait Assisted Walking) was dropped.

 LOKOMAT Robotic Gait Assisted Walking now being funded by state government and controlled within the ‘hospital’ system.